 Prince Edward Island (PEI), home to red dirt and wild beaches, the perfect place to rest and recreate this summer.
 It was our first official summer holiday ever, a spur of the moment two week road-trip that lead us to PEI’s Island Life Cottages near Brackley Beach then onward to Nova Scotia.

 Despite having lived for five years in Nova Scotia this was my first trip across the Confederation Bridge that links Islanders to the mainland, and it proved to be a trip well worth it.
-A homecoming of sorts, the Chef in my life lived in PEI for two years, cooking at the famed Inn At Bay Fortune.
+A homecoming of sorts, the Chef in my life lived in PEI for two years.
 That’s twenty years ago now, but Canada’s smallest province still holds a place his heart.
-It’s the pace, the breeze, the ever-present scent of iodine in the air, the freshness of the seafood, and the genuineness of it’s people that charms him; and now I see why.
+It’s the pace, the breeze, the ever-present scent of iodine in the air, the freshness of the seafood, and the genuineness of it’s people that charms him.
+Now I see why.

 I feel like most of our time was spent eating, looking for places to eat, or sussing out ingredients while touring the Island’s winding country roads, quaint maritime villages and dunes.
 From wicked fish shacks on the edge of the bay where you dine alfresco in your cut-offs, to stopping at the local fish monger to see what’s fresh for cottage cooking.

 Our great seafood find came in the form of a 61/2 pound lobster that we dubbed “Larry” (actually, we call all lobsters Larry).
 Unfortunately for Larry, he’d just seen the inside of a steamer so we felt obligated to honor his greatness.
 Too many people walk by the big lobsters thinking them tough, but I’ve never found this to be the case.
 Properly steamed even a whopper like Larry is tender and sweet.
 (We needed to borrow a hammer to crack that big claw though!)